lecritch/oop_sea-chi-dsc/README.md

   - By becoming familiar with the principles of OOP, you will increase your knowledge of what's possible.
 Much of what you might think you need to code by hand is already built into the objects.
   - With a knowledge of classes and how objects store information, you will develop a better sense of when the learning in machine learning occurs in the code, and after that learning occurs, how to access the information gained.
   - You become comfortable reading other people's code, which will improve your own code.
-  - Improving your code will separate you from other candidates on the job market and in interviews.
-  - You will also develop knowledge of the OOP family of programming languages, what are the strengths and weakness of Python, and the strengths and weaknesses of other language families.
+  - You will develop knowledge of the OOP family of programming languages, what are the strengths and weakness of Python, and the strengths and weaknesses of other language families.

 Let's begin by taking a look at the source code for [Sklearn's standard scalar](https://github.com/scikit-learn/scikit-learn/blob/fd237278e/sklearn/preprocessing/_data.py#L517)